-Here's what to expect at Mom's Spaghetti, Eminem's restaurant opening in Detroit on Wednesday
+Here's what to expect at Mom's Spaghetti, Eminem's new restaurant in Detroit

-(WXYZ) — Mom's Spaghetti, the concept restaurant from Detroit rapper Eminem, is opening in Downtown Detroit on Wednesday night in a spot near the new Union Assembly.
+(WXYZ) — Mom's Spaghetti, the concept restaurant from Detroit rapper Eminem, opened in Downtown Detroit on Wednesday in a spot near the new Union Assembly.

-Last week, commercials began to run teasing the opening of Mom's Spaghetti, and we're learning more about the restaurant now.

-Located at 2131 Woodward Ave. between Union Assembly and The Fillmore, the restaurant will open at 5 p.m. on Wednesday.
+Last week, commercials began to run teasing the opening of Mom's Spaghetti, located at 2131 Woodward Ave. between Union Assembly and The Fillmore.

 Eminem and his manager Paul Rosenberg partnered with the Union Joints Restaurant group to create the permanent location.

-It will offer spaghetti with or without meatballs, spaghetti with vegan meatballs and a "sghetti sandwich."
+It offers spaghetti with or without meatballs, spaghetti with vegan meatballs and a "sghetti sandwich."

 Mom's Spaghetti started with a pop-up at The Shelter in Detroit with the release of Eminem's album "Revival" in 2017.
 It also made random pop-ups at different live festivals.